jmore3/cat-vs-dog-classifier/README.md

 See requirements.txt for full details.

 ## License & Credits
    Data: Microsoft"Cats vs Dogs" dataset
    Model: Designed for personal learning use
    Feel free to fork, experiment, and improve

 ## Current Checkpoint:
    Repository is clean, organized, and ready for the next phase—training the CNN model.
-My next steps include: training the CNN, visualize results, then add inference and front-end UI.